danielcaldas/oldblog/_posts/2018-06-17-about-js-conf-eu-berlin-2018.markdown

 - **package.json** - allowing `require()` in Node semantics to look into `package.json` and look through files, this made `package.json` necessary to node applications, so we ended up with a centralized repository for modules.
 Ultimately NPM was included in the Node distribution.
 - **node_modules** - if you have multiple projects it tends to have multiple `node_modules` folders...
 It gets big.
 ![node_modules heaviest object in the universe](/assets/img/about-js-conf-eu-berlin-2018/node-modules-meme.jpg "node_modules heaviest object in the universe")
-- **require("module") without the extension .js** - at some point someone thought that requiring files without the extension would be cleaner, so you just end up trying to lookup the extension in the filesystem, it is `.js`? `.jsx`? `.ts`?
+- **require("module") without the extension .js** - at some point someone thought that requiring files without the extension would be cleaner, so you just end up trying to look up the extension in the filesystem, it is `.js`? `.jsx`? `.ts`?
 Well in this one I agree with Ryan just write down the f****** extension!
 - **index.js** - Ryan thought it was cute.
 There was `index.html` and in the same wave of thinking it should be cute to have an `index.js` why note?
 Well it ends up that this raised complexity of the module loading system unnecessarily.
-- **How user code is managed by the module system** - As Ryan was developing Node he focuses mainly on evented I/O leaving some things behind, one of them was the module system and how it manages user code.
+- **How user code is managed by the module system** - As Ryan was developing Node he focuses mainly on *evented* I/O leaving some things behind, one of them was the module system and how it manages user code.

 And then a plot twist.
 At the end of complaining about Node.js Ryan presented a possible alternative to Node.js and how it could be better.
 <a href="https://github.com/denoland/deno" target="_blank" title="A secure TypeScript runtime on V8">deno</a> it's a a secure TypeScript runtime on V8.
 The main goals of deno are **security**, **simplicity of the module system** and **support typescript out of the box**.